 Spider Bowl with Hummus

 This is such a simple and cute idea.
-We bought a few black plastic bowls from the dollar store and taped black pipe cleaner legs under the rim. use glue dots to attach a couple large googly eyes and fill with dip (we used two flavors of hummus).
+We bought a few black plastic bowls from the dollar store and taped black pipe cleaner legs under the rim.
+Use glue dots to attach a couple of large googly eyes and fill with dip (we used two flavors of hummus).

 Popcorn in Halloween bags

 I’m all about the sweets, so I definitely wanted to provide several different desserts for our Halloween party.
 There are so many options for sweet Halloween party food, here’s what we offered.

 Rice Krispie Treat Pumpkins